Getting Started

 .CosmosClient(new CosmosClient("ConnectionString"));

-Enables usage of Microsoft Entra ID authentication such as managed identities for Azure resources instead of the shared secret in the connection string.
+Using a TokenCredential enables the usage of Microsoft Entra ID authentication such as managed identities for Azure resources instead of the requiring a shared secret in the connection string.

-Use the corresponding CosmosClient constructor overload when creating the client passed to the persistence.
+A TokenCredential can be provided by using the corresponding CosmosClient constructor overload when creating the client passed to the persister.

 Customizing the database used

-By default, the persister will store records in a database named NServiceBus and use a container per endpoint using the endpoint name as to name the container.
+By default, the persister will store records in a database named NServiceBus.
+This can be overwritten by using the following configuration API:

 endpointConfiguration.UsePersistence<CosmosPersistence>()